jayaseelan-james/the-pragmatic-programmer/The Pragmatic Programmer.md

     deeper understanding before implementation.
   - Thinking about tests early reveals clearer logic, simplifies code, and helps you handle boundaries and errors better before writing a single line.
-- Test-Driven Development: The basic cycle of TDD is:
+- Test-Driven Development: The basic cycle of TDD is,
   - Decide on a small piece of functionality you want to add.
   - Write a test that will pass once that functionality is implemented.
   - Run all tests.
 Verify that the only failure is the one you just wrote.